papalozarou/piRouter/README.md

 ## 2. Secure the Pi

-The next step is to secure the router by hardening SSH access.
+The next step is to secure the router by hardening SSH access – slightly unnecessary overkill in this instance, however good practice.
 The SSH server will be configured to:

 1. only listen for ip4 connections;
 2. change the listening port to [a random port number between 20000 and 65535](https://www.random.org);